FurnishedChunk/Minicraft-Mod-Archives/README.md

 # Menu

 # Archived Mod List:
-Look for it in the repository above for now.
+Click [Here](https://github.com/FurnishedChunk/Minicraft-Mod-Archives/blob/master/Minicraft%20Mods/readme.md) to view the archived mods.

-## Unarchived Mod List:
+# Unarchived Mod List:
 These mods are not in this archive but have been archived locally.
 We have not yet archived any mods that can be downloaded from official or active development.